Praveenjayasiri/SRT-file-converter/README.md

 # SRT-file-converter
-Convert SRT files to text file format using python
+Convert SRT files to text file format using python.